roobottom/roobottom-2021/source/content/photos/2021-11-25-madetech-dluhc.md

 ---
-summary: A day in Made Tech's office
+summary: A day in London
 date: 2021-11-25
 tags:
   - work